Mirzajawad807/demonstration-repo/README.md

              }

- # Work with ansible-playbook with variable to install httpd server
+ # Work with ansible-playbook defiend with variable to install httpd server

      Syntax: $vi vars.yml
               ---